 - Five or six average-sized ice cubes is equivalent to 1 cup of ice.
 Add these first to ensure the blender's blades chop them up quickly.

-For the chocolate liqueur, indulge with the creamiest, most chocolatey spirit that you can find, and usually that is Godiva, though a good dark creme de cacao like that from Bols is excellent as well.
+- For the chocolate liqueur, indulge with the creamiest, most chocolatey spirit that you can find.
+Godiva, Dorda, and Mozart are a few brands worth exploring.
+Dark crème de cacao, like that from Bols, is an excellent choice as well.

-A creamy white chocolate liqueur will work wonders here also because it plays nicely against the lime.
+- A creamy white chocolate liqueur (Mozart and Godiva offer one) will work wonders here because it plays nicely against the lime.